aedenj/apache-flink-kotlin-starter/README.md

 Both Prometheus and Grafana are available via Docker.
 In addition the Prometheus exporter has been enabled in the local cluster.
 In order to see this all in action,

 1. Ensure Kafka is running.
-If it isn't run, 'make kafka-start'.
+If it isn't run, `make kafka-start`.
 I prefer to see the output.
 However, if you don't, you can add the `-d` option to the `kafka-start` command in the Makefile.
 2. If the topics for the default Flink Job don't already exist run `make create-topics`
 3. Now let's start up Grafana and Prometheus by running `make monitor-start`
 4. Start the Flink Cluster by executing `make flink-start`